bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

   > softclipped.fq.gz
 ```

-`samtools` is used to read the BAM file and pass records to `awk` in tabular SAM
+`samtools` is used to read the BAM file and pass records in tabular SAM format
-format.
-Supplementary alignments are excluded using the `-F2048` argument to
+to `awk`.
+Supplementary alignments are excluded using the `-F2048` argument when
-`samtools view`.
+running `samtools view`.

 The `awk` filter retains header lines beginning with '@' and those with a CIGAR
-string in the sixth column containing the 'S' symbol for soft clipping.
+string (sixth column) containing the 'S' symbol for soft clipping.

-Finally `samtools` is used again to convert the filtered SAM records into FASTQ.
+`samtools fastq` is used to convert the filtered SAM records into a FASTQ file.

 ### Step 2: Identify junction-spanning reads

-The second step involves running the R script that runs fuzzy string matching
+The second step involves running the fuzzy string matching R script using query
-for a set of SV junctions using flanking sequences either side of the breakpoint.
-These flanking sequences are contained in an CSV file.
-The script is run as
+sequences from a CSV file.
-follows:

 ```
 ./scripts/find_junction_spanning_sequences.R \